 This was no way to spend my hours – working on my personal goals last.

 And you know – if you never work on something guess what?
 You guarantee failure.

-So I started applying the same “pay myself first” philosophy to my life.
+So just like Steve Jobs and Warren Buffer, I copied their productivity secret – and I started applying the same “pay myself first” philosophy to my life.

 Time To Start Paying Myself First

 First, I made sure to use my time budget and fit all my personal goals in.

 Then, I started prioritizing them even more – by moving them earlier in the day.